Institute for Computational and Mathematical Engineering (ICME)

 Current Research and Scholarly InterestsMy research interests lie broadly in the optimization, the theory of computation, and the design and analysis of algorithms.
 I am particularly interested in work at the intersection of continuous optimization, graph theory, numerical linear algebra, and data structures.

-Professor of Chemical Engineering and of Materials Science and Engineering
+Tang Family Foundation Chair of the Department of Chemical Engineering, Professor of Chemical Engineering and of Materials Science and Engineering

 Current Research and Scholarly InterestsTheory and computation of biological processes and complex materials